 The Consortia follows the federally required Community Participation Plan.
 This robust public participation strategy included several public hearings in advance of formal consideration and adoption by the jurisdictions.
-A preliminary draft was made available April 13th, 2018 and the public hearings regarding goals, objectives and strategies were held March 23 and May 9th, 2018 for Multnomah County, May 17th for the City of Gresham and June 5th for the City of Portland.
-The Portland City Council reviewed the Action Plan projects June 27th.
-Gresham City Council reviewed their third-year Action Plan June 19th and Multnomah County Commissioners reviewed their third-year Multnomah County Action Plan June 28th.
+A preliminary draft was made available April 2, 2019.
+Public hearings regarding goals, objectives and strategies were held March 3rd, 2019 for Multnomah County, May 2nd for the City of Gresham and May 7th for the City of Portland.
+The Portland City Council reviewed the Action Plan projects June 12th.
+Gresham City Council reviewed their fourth-year Action Plan June 4th and Multnomah County Commissioners reviewed their fourth-year Multnomah County Action Plan June 6th.
 The Action Plans are also informed by the initial Five-Year Consolidated Plan planning meetings that included three Fair Housing information meetings, and over ten focus groups with specific cultural, language and geographic communities.
 Approximately 150 people participated in the Consolidated Plan Need Hearings, 165 in the focus groups and 100 people in the spring Consolidated Plan Action Plan meetings.
 The hearings and meetings were designed to reach a diverse range of people in terms of race, ethnicity, language, geography, income and culture.
 We met with low-income renters at their buildings, six linguistically specific groups were organized and several culturally specific groups met.
 Citizen participation was also encouraged through door knocking, four public meetings about barriers to Fair Housing, and a regional survey to a panel of over twenty thousand people.
 The focus groups included African Americans, Asian/Pacific Islanders, Hispanics and recent immigrant and refugee groups from Russia, Nepal, Burma, and Somalia.
 For the Need Hearings special attention was given to making the hearing accessible and known by non-English speaking citizens.

 The City provided meeting and hearing notices, notice of the draft plans as required by the adopted Community Participation Plan, through a broad range of channels including newspapers and emails to interested parties.
 Draft plans were made available online and paper version was available at City Hall.
+Notices were also posted on PHB's website, and with Pamplin Media Group, and the Gresham Outlook.